ozmoroz/ozbsidian-sqldeveloper/README.md

 # OzBsidian colour scheme for Oracle SQL Developer #

 This is a spinoff of Obsidian colour scheme for Oracle SQL Developer.
-It is based on Obsidian colour scheme for [Notepad++](http://notepad-plus-plus.org/).
+It is based on [Obsidian Eclipse colour scheme by Morinar] (http://eclipsecolorthemes.org/?view=theme&id=21).

 ![](screenshots/ozbsidian-sqldev_1.png)